BlackTHUNDER strikes twice: rest-frame Balmer-line absorption and high Eddington accretion rate in a Little Red Dot at $z=7.04$: Results

-Based on the dust-corrected \Halpha luminosity of the narrow component and using the star-formation rate (SFR) scaling of \citet{mcclymont+2025}, we infer $2.5_{-0.8}^{+1.2}~\Msun~\peryr$ \citep[corrected for lensing using $\mu = 5.8$;][]{furtak+2023}.
-Using the calibration of \citet{shapley+2023}, we would infer instead a much lower value of $0.35_{-0.12}^{+0.16}~\Msun~\peryr$.
-This value assumes that the narrow-line region is completely dominated by star formation photo-ionization, with no AGN contribution.
+Based on the \Halpha luminosity of the narrow component and using the star-formation rate (SFR) scaling of \citet{mcclymont+2025}, we infer $0.7_{-0.3}^{+0.4}~\Msun~\peryr$ \citep[corrected for lensing using $\mu = 5.8$;][]{furtak+2023}.
+Using the calibration of \citet{shapley+2023}, we would infer instead a much lower value of $0.09_{-0.04}^{+0.05}~\Msun~\peryr$.
+These values assume that the narrow-line region is completely dominated by star formation photo-ionization, with no AGN contribution.
 Clearly, since \target is AGN dominated \citepalias{ji+2025}, a more cautious approach would be to regard this SFR estimate as an upper limit.
-On the other hand, we would reach the opposite conclusion (i.e., negligible AGN contribution) from the width of the narrow lines.
-The extremely narrow value of $\sigma_\mathrm{n}$ suggests that the narrow lines arise relatively far from the central few pc.
-For example, assuming that the enclosed mass was solely due to the SMBH (we adopted $\mbh = 10^{6.7}~\Msun$, see Section~\ref{s.r.ss.smbh}), the virial velocities at 3 and 10~pc from the centre are 120~\kms and 65~\kms, respectively.
-From the narrow-\Halpha luminosity, assuming $T_\mathrm{e}=10,000$~K, we can estimate the gas mass as
+Following e.g. \citet{leung+2019}, we can estimate the gas mass from the narrow-\Halpha luminosity as

-For an electron density in the range 100-500~cm$^{-3}$, plausible for star-forming regions, we obtain a ionized-gas mass of $2\text{--}10\times10^7$~\Msun, comparable to the range of dynamical masses.
-Higher densities such as those found in the absorber and in the BLR would significantly lower this estimate, but as we have seen, the small velocity dispersion of the narrow lines disfavours their origin too close to the BLR.
-At face value, these gas masses leave almost no room for stars in \target.
+where we assumed $T_\mathrm{e}=10,000$~K. For an electron density in the range 100-500~cm$^{-3}$, plausible for star-forming regions, we obtain an ionized-gas mass of $3\text{--}13\times10^5$~\Msun, negligible relative to the dynamical masses.
+Higher densities such as those found in the absorber and in the BLR would further lower this estimate, but as we have seen, the small velocity dispersion of the narrow lines disfavours their origin too close to the BLR.
 Dark matter should also be negligible on these scales.
 For an object with $\mstar<\mdyn<10^{7.1}\text{--}10^8~\Msun$, the halo mass at $z=7$ should be of order $M_\mathrm{h} < 10^{10.9}\text{--}10^{11.3}$~\Msun.
 Using the relations from \citet{bullock+2001} and \citet{dutton+maccio2014}, we can infer the scale density and scale radius, from which we derive the dark-matter mass inside the sphere of radius 30~pc to be $M_\mathrm{h}(R<30~\mathrm{pc}) < 3\times 10^6$~\Msun.

 With the measured SFR, and using the upper limit on \mdyn as a limit on \mstar too, we can relate this object to the star-forming main sequence of galaxies (SFMS).
 In Fig.~\ref{f.sfms} we show the position of \target relative to star-forming galaxies at $z=7.04$, from both observations and numerical simulations.
 Observational data are from the \jwst Advanced Deep Extragalactic Survey \citep[JADES;][]{eisenstein+2023a,rieke+2023,hainline+2024}, where \mstar and SFR were measured from spectral energy distribution (SED) modelling \citep{simmonds+2024}.
 Simulated galaxies are from the hydrodynamic suites \textsc{dustyGadget} \citep{graziani+2020,dicesare+2023}, \textsc{thesan-zoom} \citep{kannan+2025,mcclymont+2025}, and \textsc{Aesopica} \citetext{\citealp{koudmani+2022}; Koudmani et al., in~prep.}. \textsc{Aesopica} is a new suite of large-volume cosmological simulations (Koudmani et al., in prep) built upon the \textsc{Fable} galaxy formation model \citep{henden+2018}, with targeted updates for modelling the growth of infant SMBHs in the early Universe. \textsc{Aesopica} explores three key modifications to fiducial galaxy formation models: enabling efficient accretion in the low-mass regime \citep{koudmani+2022}, incorporating super-Eddington accretion, and examining a broad range of seed masses ($10^{2}~\mathrm{M_{\odot}}$ to $10^{5}~\mathrm{M_{\odot}}$) following seed evolution from early cosmic epochs ($z \sim 20$).